kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 There are many alternatives that we considered including:

+- Increasing the length of the random suffix appended to generateName when generating a name.
+This would be a breaking change in two ways:
+  - There is a 63 char name length limit. to guarantee a 5 char random suffix length, generateName is trimmed if its length is >58 chars.
+If the random suffix length were to be increased, generateName would need to trimmed to a shorter length, breaking users that depend on 58 chars of generateName being preserved.
+(Increasing the max lengh of name would also be a breaking change).
-- Increasing the number of characters appended to generateName when generating a name.
-This is problematic because there are systems that use regexes to extract the appended random chars from generated names which assume the length of the random suffix is 5 chars.
-Note that the selected design is statistically as good as increasing the characters appended from 5 to 11.
+  - There are major downstream projects that use "{5}" regexes to match the random suffix.
+  - Note that the selected design is statistically as good as increasing the characters appended from 5 to 11.
 - After generating a name, check if the name exists in etcd and, if it does, generate another name.
 See https://github.com/kubernetes/kubernetes/compare/master...jpbetz:kubernetes:retry-generate-name The downside to this approach is that it adds a round-trip to etcd for